Navarasan

-Navarasan is an Indian Kannada film director, actor, producer and screenwriter.
+Navarasan (born 03 January 1985) is an Indian Kannada film director, actor, producer and screenwriter.
 He is best known for the 2019 film Damayanthi.

-Early life

-Navarasan was born on 26 November 1985 in Kolar Gold fields.
-He was born to a farmer family, and completed his schooling in Santhosh High school Bangarpet.
-His childhood was mostly spent in helping out his father in agriculture.

 Career

 Navarasan is mainly known for his works in horror and thriller movies.
 He was trained for action and direction at Koothupattarai Institute in Chennai.

-In the year 2014, Navarasan made his debut as an actor in a tamil movie Nee en uyire directed by Vikas Lathiraj.
+In the year 2014, Navarasan made his debut as an actor in a Tamil movie Nee En Uyire directed by Vikas Lathiraj.

-His work in the Kannada film industry began as both producer and actor in a horror movie Raakshasi which was released in the year 2015.
+His work in the Kannada film industry began as both producer and actor in a horror movie Raakshasi (remake of Pisaasu), which was released in the year 2015.
 Navasaran played a lead role in this film along with Sindhu Lokanath.